avlisesac/UMMNH-Mobile-App/README.md

 expo build:ios -t archive

 Ensure that you have: the necessary distribution certificate and password, the provisioning profile, and the APNs AuthKey.
 Use Team "The University of Michigan - Company/Organization".
 You will need App Manager status for the UMMNH app.

+## Analytics
+You should be able to request analytics reports from UMOTT.
+We have not explored this yet, but umott.mobile@umich.edu should be able to help with this.